Criminology with Environmental Justice BSc (Hons)

 Careers and opportunities

 Ecological crime has become the fourth largest criminal activity in the world.
 It's on the rise in Africa, Asia and Latin America, threatening local biospheres and human health.
-In 2016 it was worth up to £190 billion to criminals – a 26% increase in two years (UN Environmental Programme, 2018).
+In 2016 the cost of green crime was estimated at £190 billion – a 26% increase in two years (UN Environmental Programme, 2018).

 The UN is helping international communities devise preventative legal frameworks to tackle these crimes and UNESCO is proposing many 'green' programmes and initiatives.
 This means environmental justice graduates are becoming more in demand in societies the world over – opening up novel, exciting career opportunities when you complete this course.